abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

   2. swap its position with the most recently added (last element in values array) -> **bubble-up** to the top.
   3. adjust (**sink/bubble-down**) until we have correct spots
      ![binary-heap-removing](./img/binary-heap-removing.png)

-##### Adaptable Priority Queue (heap)

-It's a priority queue that allows for efficient `remove` operations on arbitrary elements.
-It's implemented using a **Binary Heap**.

-- It uses new methods like: `update`, `remove`, `replace`
-- In order to implement these methods, we need to keep track of the position of each element in the heap
-  - we can do this by returning a special `locator` object when we insert an element into the heap
-  - this `locator` object will contain the position of the element in the heap

 ---